tallman5/steamroller/README.md

 1. Do the e-steps calibration and update the rotation_distance
 1. Print something!

-## How Well Does it Work?
+## How Well Does It Work?
-In the following pic, the Galileo is on the left, Steamroller on the right.
+In the following pic, the Galileo is on the left, Steamroller AB on the right.
 They are printed from the same filament spool using same .gcode file.
-The two were printed one right after the other (Steamroller installation in between).
+The two were printed one right after the other (Steamroller AB installation in between).

 ![Galileo/Steamroller Calibration Cubes](/images/20220201_082046.jpg "Galileo/Steamroller Calibration Cubes")

-Yes, there's some ringing.
-I had done a manual ringing tower with the Galileo (along with pressure advance, etc.).
-I did not recalibrate or clear the settings before the Steamroller.

-## Known Issues
-1. The cable chain mount could be thicker.
-The heat set inserts and screws protrude through the bottom.
-1. No cable cover... yet.
-Maybe the Galileo one works with a longer screw through the motor mounting?

 ## Enjoy!
 If you implement it, share it for others!